ksu-is/Cancer-Screening/cancerstatistics.md

     BRACA 1 gene: 72% overall(will need to override the if female/male)
     BRACA 2 gene: 69% overall(will need to override the if female/male)
     If have 2 or more alcoholic drinks a day: add .5%

+Prostate cancer:
+    Male only
+    Overall 12.5 % will get it
+    runs in family: double overall risk

+Colorectal Cancer:
+    male: 4.3
+    female: 4.0
+    if in family, 5 - 15% (avg 10%)